By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Is the parent the solution to the child’s problem or the cause?

 Most therapists have stories of parents who seemed overly interested in what their child said in therapy.
 One reason this happens is that the parent is the cause of the problem.

 Parents who are abusing their children are afraid the child might talk about that abuse.
 Some parents have their own secrets they want to hide, drug use, alcoholism, criminal activity, all manner of things.

 Even if the parent is not the proximate cause of the problem, the family’s situation may be what is making this child depressed.
 Most parents want the conversation focused on the child and they do not want any discussion of the domestic violence or other problem behaviors that take place at home.
 Some parents do not want the therapist finding out that one parent has been missing for a few years in prison or that there have been a whole string of step parents.

 When parents are present, or when the child thinks the parent will hear what they say, they don’t talk about the embarrassing things.

 Most kids do not talk about the pressures to have sex or the urges when parents are present.
 They know what their parents have told them about drugs, alcohol, and sex.
 They also know what the parents are doing in these areas and that what parents say and do are often at odds.
 So lots of embarrassing things get left out of conversations when the parent is present in the therapy room.

-The fear that the parent will disapprove or the risk of embarrassment should the parent know what is going on might keep the child from taking about things that really need to be discussed.
+The fear that the parent will disapprove or the risk of embarrassment should the parent know what is going on might keep the child from talking about things that really need to be discussed.

 Even that fear of failing algebra may not get talked about with mom in the room.
 The kid knows mom will just rag on them to study more rather than hear that this fear of failing algebra is giving them test anxiety and making it harder to finish the test.